2025 BWF World Junior Championships

-2025 BWF World Junior Championships will be the twenty-fourth edition of the BWF World Junior Championships.
-It is held in Guwahati, Assam, India from 6 to 19 October 2025.
-India is hosting the championships for the second time after the 2008 edition.
-The 2025 Suhandinata Cup, also known as the world junior team event, will held a week earlier from 6 to 11 October 2025.
+2025 BWF World Junior Championships was the twenty-fourth edition of the BWF World Junior Championships.
+It was held in Guwahati, Assam, India, from 6 to 19 October 2025.
+India hosted the championships for the second time after the 2008 edition.
+The 2025 Suhandinata Cup, also known as the world junior team event, held a week earlier from 6 to 11 October 2025.

 Host city selection

 In May 2024, it was announced by BWF that the championships will be held in Guwahati, India.